Advanced Prompting

 Then synthesize into a clear explanation.

-**Pro Tip**: Start with defaults (temp 0.7, top-p 0.9).
-Only adjust if you have specific needs.
+Start with defaults (temperature 0.7, top-p 0.9).
+Only adjust if you have a specific need.

-If using APIs, you can set a system prompt that persists across all messages.
+If you are using an API, you can set a system prompt that persists across all messages.

 system_prompt = """